 On August 15th, 2008, Vignocchi left Midway Games to help start up a new Chicago-based studio for Vogster Entertainment.
-There, he oversaw the production of an original IP for the Xbox 360 and PlayStation 3 and assisted the company with new business development.
-He is now the Development Director for Disney Interactive.
+There, he oversaw the production of an original IP for the Xbox 360 and PlayStation 3 and assisted the company with business development.

 Vignocchi attended Lake Forest College in his hometown of Lake Forest, Illinois.
 During his sophomore year he was offered an internship at Midway Games, working under his favorite childhood game designer, Mark Turmell.
 After several months Vignocchi was offered a full time position as an assistant producer at Midway.
 His positions at the company were: